Visakhapatnam: History

 Visakhapatnam's history stretches back to the 6th century BCE and the city finds mention in ancient texts such as the 4th century BCE writings of Pāṇini and Katyayana.
 Historically considered part of the Kalinga region, it was ruled by the Vengi kingdom and the Pallava and Eastern Ganga dynasties during medieval times.
 Archaeological records suggest that the present city was built around the 11th and 12th centuries C.E. by the Chola dynasty king Kulothunga I. Control over the city fluctuated between the Chola dynasty of Tamil Nadu and the Gajapati Kingdom of Odisha until its conquest by the Vijayanagara Empire in the 15th century.
-European powers eventually set up trading interests in the city and Visakhapatnam came under French rule at the end of the 18th century.

 The city was ruled by the Andhra Kings of Vengi and Pallavas.
 The city is named after Sri Visakha Varma.
 Legend has it that Radha and Viśakha were born on the same day and were equally beautiful.
 Sri Visakka Sakhi is the second most important gopi of the eight main gopis.
-She carries messages between Radha and Krishna and is the most expert gopi messenger.
-Local residents believe that an Andhra king built a temple to pay homage to his family deity Viśakha.
-This is now inundated under sea water near R K Beach.
+She carries messages between Radha and Krishna and is the most expert Gopi messenger.
+Residents believe that an Andhra king built a temple to pay homage to his family deity Viśakha.
+This is now inundated under seawater near R K Beach.
 Another theory is that it is named after a woman disciple of Buddha named Viśakha.
-Later it was ruled by Qutb Shahis (1571–1674), Kingdom of Jeypore (1535–1571) and (1674–1711), Mughal Empire (1711–1724), Nizam (1724–1757) and France (1757–1765) before being captured by the British in 1765.
-European powers eventually established trading operations in the city and Visakhapatnam came under French colonial rule at the end of the 18th century.

-The British East India Company captured Visakhapatnam after the 1804 Battle of Vizagapatnam and it remained under British colonial rule until Indian independence in 1947 which was a part of the Northern Circars.
+Later it was ruled by Kingdom of Jeypore (1535–1571), Qutb Shahis (1571–1674) and (1674–1711), Mughal Empire (1711–1724) and Nizam (1724–1757).
+The French (1757) and British (1765) established Factories and influence over the city.
+In 1794 the Battle of Padmanabham occurred between the Zamindari of Vizianagaram and the East India Company. after the battle, Vizianagaram estate was acquired by the East India company in 1802.
+The British East India Company fought the 1804 Battle of Vizagapatnam and it remained the under British colonial rule until Indian independence in 1947 which was a part of the Northern Circars.

 Buddhist influence

 Hindu texts state that during the fifth century BCE, the Visakhapatnam region was part of Kalinga territory, which extended to the Godavari river.
 Relics found in the area also prove the existence of a Buddhist empire in the region.
 Kalinga later lost the territory to King Ashoka in the bloodiest battle of its time, which prompted Ashoka to embrace Buddhism.
-Visakhapatnam is surrounded by ancient Buddhist sites, most of which have been excavated recently and illustrate the legacy of Buddhism in the region.
+Ancient Buddhist sites, recently excavated, are scattered across Visakhapatnam, reflecting the region's Buddhist legacy.